cloudvista/vaa/readme.md

 ## Specific Use Cases
-Below are real-world uses cases where VAA can analyze in detail the workflows in question.
+Below are real-world uses cases where VAA can provide concrete detailed actionable information.
 This list continues to expand.

 __Efficiency__